Ecclesia and Ethics IV: Theological Interpretation for Moral Formation

-This conference will be based at Trinity College Queensland in Brisbane, Australia on the evening of Thursday 1 August from 7-9pm and on Friday 2 August from 9-4pm and online (this is Wednesday July 31st and Thursday August 1st in the States, as Australia is a day ahead of the US).
+This conference will be based at Trinity College Queensland in Brisbane, Australia on the evening of Thursday 1 August from 7-9pm AEST and on Friday 2 August from 9-6pm AEST and online (this is Wednesday 31 July and Thursday 1 August in the United States).
 Ecclesia and Ethics is an international biblical studies and theology conference bringing scholars and practitioners into a global conversation.

 The conference is a hybrid conference, though many papers will be given from the Brisbane location at Trinity College Queensland.
 Presenters and attendees will be able to participate by delivering papers and conducting Q+A through webinar software from anywhere in the world, live, in real-time.

 You’ll be able to sign up as an individual, a small group, or a church.
 You can attend from a distance or on-site here in Brisbane, Australia.
 Whether you’re here on the ground, or tuning in from abroad, you’ll be able to ask questions live, in real-time, and to access all of the talks through archived links, in case you miss a presentation due to time-zones, or other commitments.

 If you are participating online you’ll be able to join us live, in real-time in one of our virtual rooms and ask questions (also in real-time) of our presenters.
 Attendees and presenters will be able to access the virtual rooms through Zoom links (see the program below).
 You can attend through your phone, tablet, or computer from anywhere with reliable internet or data access.

 Carlos Sosa Siliezar

 Ben Witherington III will be presenting “Biblical Theology: What is It and How Should It Be Done?”.